Buying, running and maintaining a car isn't cheap. However, there are some tried and tested ways of minimising spending on your first car.

 Careful driving can save you hundreds of pounds every year and help protect your car against wear and tear.

 Finding affordable places to park

 A bit of planning ahead can work wonders, especially if you're using our app.
 Just set the filters for the type of parking you want to see, and we'll show you all the prices and times for places nearby.

 If you're looking to find cheap parking without your phone, try parking outside of the city centre.
 Many cities operate a Park and Ride scheme where a bus takes you into town from a nearby car park.

 Car maintenance and servicing

 You might think you can save some money by skipping regular servicing, but that's a big mistake.
 Keeping your car properly maintained can help you avoid the possibility of a much bigger problem (and much larger cost) later on.

 You can carry out some basic car checks yourself, which could minimise visits to your local garage.
-But when the time does come for some service or repair work, shop around for the best deal using the AA Garage Guide.
+But when the time does come for some service or repair work, find a trusted garage with AA Smart Care.
 Plus, read our tips on getting the best from your garage.

 Depreciation and the cost of your car

 Depreciation is the difference between what you paid for your car and what it's worth when you decide to sell it.
 New cars are especially susceptible to depreciation - they lose value as soon as you drive them off the forecourt.
 And by the end of the first year, a new car will have lost around 40% of its value.